 Quite often and at different clubs, BBC radio broadcasts were heard to emanate from Richard's Vox AC30 amplifier when on stage!
 On one occasion, Pete and Martin literally hijacked Radio 1 Club, while on the air, and played the A-side of the record while John, Rich and Terry waited outside in the get-away Tranny van.
 The record was a big thing in the band's life and, unbeknownst to them at the time, was released in Germany and also Japan ~ where it sold more copies than in the U.K. Word on the web is, the funkier B-side is still played in clubs in those countries today.

-11 years down the road and, playing as a trio comprised of Terry, Richard and Pete, the British Rail Servicemen's Club at Bulwell in Nottingham was the final gig for Heatwave.
+11 years down the road and, playing as a trio comprised of Terry, Richard and Pete, the British Rail Servicemen's Club at Bulwell in Nottingham was the final gig and last hurrah for Heatwave.

-01.1.2012, Svenn Martinsen (Norway) placed Heatwave on rotation on Radio Northern Star
+1.1.2012, Svenn Martinsen (Norway) placed Heatwave on rotation on Radio Northern Star.